Harmful foods for dogs

 Raw pork

 Raw pork itself is not dangerous for dogs.
-However, if the pig from which the meat comes is infected with the Aujeszky virus, it can kill the dog within two days.
-The Aujeszky virus is a herpes that is harmless to humans.
-In dogs, however, an infection triggers fatal inflammation of the nerves, spinal cord and brain.
+However, if the pig from which the meat comes is infected with the Aujeszky's virus, it can lead to the dog's death within two days.
+The Aujeszky's virus is a herpesvirus that is harmless to humans.
+In dogs, however, an infection causes fatal inflammation of the nerves, spinal cord, and brain.

-An infection reveals symptoms such as loss of appetite and restlessness.
-In addition, tics, itching, personality changes as well as cramps and fits of rage occur, which is why the disease is also called “rabies” or “itch plague”.
+Infection manifests symptoms such as loss of appetite and restlessness.
+In addition, tics, itching, personality changes, as well as seizures and fits of rage occur, which is why the disease is also called "rabies" or "itch plague".

-Since the infection occurs directly from pig to pig in fattening livestock farming and is inevitably fatal in many animal species, there is a reporting requirement in Germany according to the Animal Health Act (TierGesG).
-The outbreak of the disease in dogs can easily be prevented.
-If the pork is heated to over 60° Celsius and boiled or fried, the viruses die and the dog can safely be fed it.
+Since the infection spreads directly from pig to pig in livestock farming and is inevitably fatal for many species, it is a notifiable disease in Germany under the Animal Health Act (TierGesG).
+However, the disease can be easily prevented in dogs.
+If the pork is heated to over 60° Celsius and cooked or roasted, the viruses are killed, and the dog can be safely fed it.

 Walnuts & Macadamia Nuts

-Nuts are very fatty.
-This is particularly true of walnuts and macadamia nuts.
-These fruits are therefore among the foods that must not be fed to dogs.
-In addition, unripe and fresh walnuts are often infected with a fungus that contains substances that are toxic to dogs.
-The fungus cannot be seen with the naked eye like mold.
-However, in dogs it causes convulsions and tremors and can lead to epileptic symptoms.
+Nuts are very high in fat.
+This is especially true for walnuts and macadamia nuts.
+These fruits are therefore among the foods that should not be fed to dogs.
+Furthermore, unripe and fresh walnuts are often infested with a fungus that contains substances toxic to dogs.
+Unlike mold, this fungus is not visible to the naked eye.
+However, in dogs, it causes convulsions and tremors and can lead to epileptic symptoms.

-Macadamia nuts also cause problems for dogs; they have an unhealthy high phosphorus value.
-They also contain a previously unknown substance that is toxic to dogs and cats.
-It is now known that the active ingredient attacks the nervous and digestive systems.
-The resulting symptoms are noticeable as paralysis, fever and attacks of weakness.
+Macadamia nuts are also problematic for dogs, as they have an unhealthily high phosphorus content.
+Furthermore, they contain a previously unknown substance that is toxic to dogs and cats.
+It is now known that this substance attacks the nervous and digestive systems.
+The resulting symptoms include paralysis, fever, and weakness.

 alcohol

-Excessive consumption of alcohol is not only harmful to humans.
-Alcohol has a devastating effect on dogs that have a lower tolerance threshold.
-Even a small sip is enough to endanger the animal's health in the long term.
-Several sips quickly become fatal.
+Excessive alcohol consumption is not only harmful to humans.
+Alcohol has a devastating effect on dogs, which have a lower tolerance threshold.
+Even a small sip is enough to seriously endanger the animal's health.
+Several sips can quickly be fatal.

-A dog's organism can only break down alcohol very incompletely.
-Non-alcoholic beer should also be kept away from dogs.
-The hops it contains contain substances that are very toxic to small animals.
-Alcohol ingestion is accompanied by symptoms such as acute vomiting, seizures, coordination problems and shortness of breath.
-With correspondingly high doses, there is a risk that the four-legged friend will fall into a coma or die.
-Low doses given to dogs over a long period of time cause liver damage.
+A dog's body can only metabolize alcohol very incompletely.
+Even non-alcoholic beer should be kept away from dogs.
+The hops it contains are highly toxic to small animals.
+Alcohol ingestion can cause symptoms such as acute vomiting, seizures, coordination problems, and respiratory distress.
+In sufficiently high doses, there is a risk that the dog will fall into a coma or die.
+Low doses administered over a prolonged period can cause liver damage.

 Raw eggs

-Eggs are part of raw feeding (BARF method) for small animals such as dogs and cats.
-Therefore, this food, which has a high nutritional value, is not fundamentally bad for your four-legged friend.
-Fresh egg yolks in particular are rich in valuable ingredients.
+Eggs are a component of the raw food diet (BARF method) for small animals such as dogs and cats.
+Therefore, this food, which has a high nutritional value, is not inherently bad for your four-legged friend.
+Fresh egg yolks, in particular, are rich in valuable nutrients.

-Raw protein is more problematic for dogs.
-This has a high proportion of avidin.
-The protein removes the active ingredient biotin from the organism, which is needed to give the animal's coat a healthy shine.
-In addition, older raw eggs can be dangerous if they are contaminated with salmonella.
-Salmonella poisoning in dogs is accompanied by vomiting, diarrhea and refusal to eat.
+Raw egg whites are more problematic for dogs.
+They contain a high level of avidin.
+This protein depletes the body of biotin, which is essential for a healthy, shiny coat.
+Furthermore, older raw eggs can be dangerous if they are contaminated with salmonella.
+Salmonella poisoning in dogs is accompanied by vomiting, diarrhea, and loss of appetite.

-Unlike cats, dogs do not generally suffer from lactose intolerance.
-Nevertheless, caution is required when feeding.
-Milk contains a lot of important vitamins and minerals that are beneficial for dogs' health.
-However, milk and dairy products contain lactose, fats and proteins that can overload the digestive system.
+Unlike cats, dogs don't generally suffer from lactose intolerance.
+Nevertheless, caution is advised when feeding them milk.
+Milk contains many important vitamins and minerals that are beneficial to a dog's health.
+However, milk and dairy products contain lactose, fats, and proteins that can overload the digestive system.

-The result is flatulence, diarrhea, vomiting, abdominal cramps and constipation.
-Since milk is not part of a balanced dog diet, it should be used sparingly.
+The consequences are bloating, diarrhea, vomiting, abdominal cramps, and constipation.
+Since milk is not part of a balanced canine diet, it should be given sparingly.

 Poisonous plants for dogs

-Dogs and especially puppies are very curious and like to explore around the apartment and in the garden.
-They usually come into contact with plants.
-Some of the plants pose a great danger because the dogs examine them with their noses and mouths and sometimes try to eat parts of the plants.
+Dogs, and especially puppies, are very curious and love to explore the house and garden.
+In doing so, they usually come into contact with plants.
+Some of these plants pose a significant danger because dogs examine them with their noses and mouths and sometimes try to eat parts of them.

-Some plants secrete toxins that cause burns and poisoning even with a simple touch.
+Some plants secrete toxins that can cause burns and poisoning even with simple contact.
 Others are characterized by poisonous flowers or roots.
-Still other species contain substances in their leaves or stems that make dogs sick if consumed.
+Still other species contain substances in their leaves or stems that are harmful to dogs if ingested.

-If the animal comes into contact with poisonous plants such as the poinsettia or the datura, this usually leads to poisoning, which is often mild, but in some cases is fatal.
-At least in the house and garden, dog owners should ensure that the plants listed below are not planted.
+If an animal comes into contact with poisonous plants such as poinsettias or thorn apples, this usually leads to poisoning, which is often mild but in some cases fatal.
+Dog owners should ensure that the plants listed below are not planted in their homes and gardens.

-The potential for danger increases when walking the dog or taking a walk in the great outdoors.
-The selection of plants is larger than in the home garden and the likelihood that the dog will come across a particularly poisonous specimen while roaming around increases.
-In addition, dog owners have no influence on which plants thrive in the wild.
+The potential danger increases when walking your dog in nature.
+The variety of plants is greater than in your own garden, and the likelihood of your dog encountering a particularly poisonous specimen while roaming is higher.
+Furthermore, dog owners have no control over which plants grow in the wild.

-Many herbs in particular have ingredients that dogs cannot tolerate.
-Out of curiosity, they quickly eat some of the henbane.
-Even a blooming flower meadow poses dangers if your four-legged friend sniffs the wrong flowers.
-Therefore, all owners are called upon to be careful when walking their dog and to go to the vet at the first signs of poisoning.
+Many herbs contain substances that dogs cannot tolerate.
+Out of curiosity, a dog might quickly eat some henbane.
+Even a flowering meadow poses dangers if the dog sniffs the wrong blossoms.
+Therefore, all dog owners are urged to be careful when walking their dogs and to take them to the vet at the first sign of poisoning.

-Of course, not all shrubs, herbs and flowers are dangerous for dogs.
-Dog owners should not be overly cautious, otherwise the fun of the dog and the friendship between humans and animals will be lost.
-However, we strongly warn against the following plants, although the list is not exhaustive:
+Of course, not all shrubs, herbs, and flowers are dangerous for dogs.
+Dog owners shouldn't be overly cautious, otherwise the enjoyment of having a dog and the friendship between human and animal can be lost.
+However, the following plants are strongly discouraged, although this list is not exhaustive:

 - Autumn crocus